surf-visualization/blospray/readme.md

 * Google protobuf (Python modules)

 ## Building

+Note: BLOSPRAY is only being developed on Linux at the moment, on other platforms it might only work after some code tweaks.

 BLOSPRAY uses CMake for building in the usual way.
 There's currently only a very small set of BLOSPRAY specific switches that can be tweaked.